-If you are looking for a beach in Melbourne with everything, Mordialloc beach is perfect.
-Gorgeous golden sand and clear waters make perfect conditions for a swim or bathe on the beach.
+If you are looking for a kid friendly beach in Melbourne with everything, Mordialloc beach is perfect.
+Located about 40 minutes down the East coast of Melbourne, the gorgeous golden sand and clear waters make perfect conditions for a swim or bathe on the beach.

 The long wooden peer usually hosts fisherman and even the occasional musician.
 It makes a beautiful walk to take in that gorgeous view.

 Bring along a picnic, cook up a bbq or head to the café, or restaurant close by.
 Families will also love the huge playground close by where the kids can run a muck and burn off their energy.

 A quieter sandy beach with a relaxing atmosphere is Half Moon Bay at Black Rock famous for its crescent shape and beautiful waters.
 The beach itself is quite wide and suitable for families as the close to the shore is quite shallow.